syncfusion/ej2-react-docs/src/charts/chart/legend.md

 Legend provides information about the series rendered in the chart.

+To get start quickly with Legends in React Charts, you can check on this video:

+`youtube:7VYeN4W_wMc`

 ## Position and Alignment

 By using the [`position`](../api/chart/legendSettings/#position) property, you can position the legend